rajeevamatya/eduki-hugo-site/content/en/grade-6/arithmetic-ratio-and-proportional-reasoning/Equivalent_ratios/index.md

 ---
 title: "02 Equivalent Ratios"
 description: "Understanding equivalent ratios and how they maintain the same relationship between quantities when multiplied by the same number.
-Examples include flower diagrams and lemonade recipes."
+Examples and diagrams provided."
 lead: " "
 date: 2020-10-06T08:49:31+00:00
 lastmod: 2020-10-06T08:49:31+00:00